ngehlert/developapa/content/blog/confin/index.md

 ![Confin](./confin.png)

-With this blog post I want to present finance app for iOS and Android.
+With this blog post I want to present my finance app for iOS and Android.
 You might ask if another finance app ist really necessary so I try to quickly explain the benefits of *Confin* and differences to other common apps.
 Confin is basically my first *real* (published) side project and went through multiple iterations and reworks.